-Workbooks and other supplies are paid for by the student.
-Lost books and damaged books will result in a fine to the student.
-As stated, the books are rented, and it is the student's responsibility to keep them in good condition.
-Students are financially responsible for Chromebook repair costs resulting from negligence or purposeful damage.
+TEXTBOOKS & CHROMEBOOKS It is the student's responsibility to keep their textbooks in good condition.
+Students are financially responsible for lost Chromebooks or repair costs resulting from negligence or purposeful damage.

 TRANSPORTATION AND GENERAL BUS RULES

 In areas where school bus transportation is furnished, parents and students are reminded that it is a privilege and not a right.
 All students riding buses to and from school and to school sponsored activities are expected to obey the driver or chaperone in charge.
 It is the responsibility of each rider to be ready to board the bus at the designated time and place.